What is the visa policy in Cuba?

 For example, if you come from Barbados, you can stay in Cuba for up to 28 days, while if you come from Serbia you can stay 90 days in the country.
 People from countries without a visa can cross the Cuban border with a simple passport.

 Eligible for a Cuban Tourist Card

-The next category of people are Cuban tourists, also known as the tourist card.
+The next category of people is Cuban tourists, also known as the tourist card.
 All you have to do is have a valid passport that remains valid for at least 6 months from the date of arrival in Cuba.

 The document can be purchased online through travel agencies and purchased by airlines and allows for a 30-day stay in Cuba, except for Canadian citizens, who are granted a 90-day stay.
 The Cuban tourist card can be extended for the same period in which it was issued.
 However, the application for renewal must be made before the visa expires.
-Otherwise you will be expelled.
+Otherwise, you will be expelled.

 Who are not entitled to a Cuban Visa?

 The last category of travelers is that of citizens who cannot obtain a Cuban tourist card.
 The only option for these people is to apply for a visa for Cuba from the nearest Cuban diplomatic mission.